 Awning also connects investors with attorneys, contractors, title companies, specialist repairmen, and anyone else that’s needed to complete the transaction and get the home leased.

 Awning can fetch them.
-Investors just need to let an Awning advisor know about their strategy.
+Investors just need to let an Awning agent know about their strategy.

 While almost every investor is seeking cash flow and appreciation, the strategies they employ to get there are different.